Ryan-F3107/uniqlol-clothing/README.md

 # E-Commerce Clothing Store React Application
-A clothing app developed (tittled Uniqlol, inspired by Uniqlo) developed while learning about React Development, from an online udemy course called "Complete React Developer in 2023 (w/ Redux, Hooks, GraphQL)".
+A clothing app developed (titled Uniqlol, inspired by Uniqlo) developed while learning about React Development, from an online Udemy course called "Complete React Developer in 2023 (w/ Redux, Hooks, GraphQL)".

 ## Project Description:
-This applications immitates your favorite clothing stores, with the ability to add items into the shopping cart.
-It contains items like shoes, hats, jackets and so on, for men and women.
+This application imitates your favorite clothing stores, with the ability to add items to the shopping cart.
+It contains items like shoes, hats, jackets, and so on, for men and women.
 Using the Stripe API, a mock credit card can be used to purchase your "items".

-### Project Goal:
+## Project Goal:
 This project was worked on while learning about React.
 Hence, it contains a lot of code commented out,redone in a different way as progress was made.
 It also includes comments for my understanding.
-Working on this project is intended to get a better understanding of React.
-Also, gain experience in front-end development.
+Working on this project is intended to get a better understanding of React and gain experience in front-end development.

 ### Dummy Credit Card:
 ```